lostintangent/gistpad/README.md

 <img src="https://user-images.githubusercontent.com/116461/70118599-42467d80-161d-11ea-85eb-7f4cc6e4006b.gif" width="700px" />

 If you're not authenticated, you can view existing comments, but you can't reply to them.
 If you are authenticated, you can add/reply, as well as edit/delete your own comments.
+In order to control the behavior of how Gist comment threads are displayed, refer to the `GistPad: Show Comment Thread` config setting.

-## Paste Screenshots
+## Pasting Images

-Paste screenshots from your clipboard into the gist:
+In order to make it easy to author markdown files, that include images, you can copy images into your clipboard and then paste them directly into a gist file:

 ![paste-screenshot](https://user-images.githubusercontent.com/1478800/70382701-9a7ac980-1914-11ea-9fb0-6e55424e2e54.gif)

+In order to paste an image into a gist file, use one of the following methods:

 - From the editor's context menu: `Paste Screenshot` command (this only appears within GistPad-managed markdown files).
 - From command palette: `GistPad: Paste Screenshot` command.